Pedro-Rogerio/projectBakery/README-EN.md

 To run the example on the page, follow these steps:

--Open the folder where you extracted the ZIP file.
+*Open the folder where you extracted the ZIP file.
--Navigate to the folder where the HTML file is located.
+*Navigate to the folder where the HTML file is located.
--Double-click on the HTML file to open it in your default web browser.
+*Double-click on the HTML file to open it in your default web browser.
--The example should now be running in your web browser.
+*The example should now be running in your web browser.

 It's important to note that all file paths in the HTML, CSS, and JavaScript files are relative paths, so the example should be able to run on any device without any additional setup.